Belle Moskowitz: Triangle Shirtwaist Factory fire

-In 1913, after the Triangle Shirtwaist Factory fire, she began working to promote the grievances of workers.
-She mediated disputes between the Garment District unions and employers.
-She held this job until fall 1916.
+In 1913, after the Triangle Shirtwaist Factory fire, Israels began working to promote the grievances of workers.
+She mediated disputes between the Garment District unions and employers as a grievance clerk for the Dress and Waist Manufacturing Association.
+She was fired from this role for ruling in favor of labor unions in a majority of cases, but was rehired in January 1914 and ascended to the role of labor department manager, staying until fall 1916.